burgxy/JJ-Serverless-Portfolio/README.md

 # JJ-Serverless-Portfolio
-This is an AWS/Serverless self tutorial using a simple HTML/JavaScript webpage as a usecase to build a personal online Portfolio
+This git repo serves as a course work for an AWS/Serverless self tutorial, certification.
+Using a simple HTML/JavaScript webpage as a usecase to build a personal online Portfolio

 At the end of the Course, I would have successfully deployed my sourcecode from a github or gitlab repository to an AWS S3 Bucket, that in turn would demonstrate my tangible understanding of the following technology under Amazon Web Services :-